Ralph Grey, 2nd Baron Grey of Werke: Personal life

 Lord Grey died on 15 June 1675 and was buried at Harting, Sussex.
 He was succeeded in the barony by his eldest son Ford, who was created Viscount Glendale and Earl of Tankerville in 1695.
 Following his death on 24 June 1701, when the viscountcy of Glendale and the earldom of Tankerville became extinct and the barony of Grey of Warke passed to his younger brother, Ralph, the fourth and final Baron Grey of Werke.
 The Grey estates in Northumberland were inherited by his grandson, Henry Neville, the son of his daughter Katherine.
 Henry then changed his name to Grey by a private act of Parliament, Neville's Name Act 1706 (6 Ann. c.
-2).
+2 Pr.).